 There’s a spinoff coming

-In Season 14, there will likely be an episode that involves firefighters.
-This will be a crossover promoting a new as-yet-untitled series, which will feature Ben Warren (played by Jason George), Bailey’s husband and a regular on Grey’s.
+In Season 14, we learned that one doctor was headed for a new career in firefighting.
+This will lead to a new as-yet-untitled series, which features Ben Warren (played by Jason George), Bailey’s husband and a regular on Grey’s.

 This is the second-ever Grey’s Anatomy spinoff.
 Private Practice, which followed Grey’s Season 2 and 3 main character Addison Montgomery as she worked in Los Angeles, aired on ABC for six seasons.